Skip to main content

 Metabolic Health and Bone Density

-The relationship between and bone density is increasingly recognized.
+The relationship between metabolic health and bone density is increasingly recognized.
 Conditions such as insulin resistance and chronic inflammation, often linked to suboptimal metabolic function, can negatively impact bone.
 Insulin, while primarily known for glucose regulation, also plays a role in bone metabolism, influencing osteoblast activity.
 Dysregulated insulin signaling can impair bone formation.

 The gut microbiome also plays a role in mineral absorption and immune regulation, both of which indirectly affect bone health.
 A balanced gut microbiota can enhance the absorption of calcium and other minerals, and modulate systemic inflammation.
 Dietary interventions that support a healthy gut, such as consuming diverse fiber sources and fermented foods, can therefore contribute to a more favorable environment for bone maintenance.